tBaxter/questions-for-employers/README.md

 **Do people check in when they're on vacation?**

-**What is your remote work policy?** *Why* is that your remote work policy?

 **Does this position require travel?
 How often?**

 **Is it possible to take sabbaticals or unpaid vacation?**

 **How many hours do people work in an average week?** Because seriously, if the job can't be done in 40 hours, something is probably wrong.

-**What is the rhythm to the work?
-Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?**

-**What is the policy on alternate work schedules?** Is variablity okay, or is everyone expected to be on the same schedule?
-In modern orgs, especially distributed orgs, asking everyone to punch the clock at the same time is backwards, at best.

 **What time do people normally leave work?
 What time do they normally start?**

 **Would I need to be on call?
 How often?**

+**What is the rhythm to the work?
+Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?**

 **How often are there emergencies or times when people have to work extra hours?** Should be near zero.
 If not, it's probably a sign of either faulty DevOps or faulty management.